The following guest contribution was written by Richard Pallarino (@rpallarino).

 That wasn’t the case.
 My internship lasted 10 weeks, and oh brother, did those 10 weeks fly by.
 I started on June 20th and arrived home in New York on August 24th.

+I remember a friend of mine suggested a place for me to stay that was similar to StayTony but I so wrapped up and excited about my internship and how I was going to make an impression and spend my day!
 My hours were 9 A.M.-5 P.M., Mondays-Fridays.
 Every morning, I would arrive between 8:35-8:50, with the intention of being one of the first in the office.
 I would stay past 5 P.M. one day each week.
 The rest of the days I would leave at 5 on the nose — what a mistake.
-Looking back on it, I was living in Los Angeles, CA with a total of three responsibilities: laundry, grocery shopping, and going to play basketball with some of the UCLA Football team…so why did I rush to get home?
+Looking back on it, I was living in Los Angeles, CA in the most amazing 4 bedroom condo that was found for me by somewhere like these Torrance realtors, whilst having all the freedom in the world, and with a total of three responsibilities: laundry, grocery shopping.
+Not forgetting that I was able to go and play basketball with some of the UCLA Football team…so why did I rush to get home?

 A typical week would consist of researching companies for potential endorsement deals or autograph appearances for clients, work on our marketing presentations for our assigned player and cities, and assist with anything else needed.